Sell a House in

 Gainesville's real estate market splits along a line most buyers don't see until they're in it.
 West of I-75, neighborhoods like Haile Plantation, Turkey Creek, and the Millhopper corridor attract UF faculty, VA staff, and young professionals.
 Homes sell reasonably well when they're in good shape.
 East of Main Street, it's a different picture.
 The 32601 and 32641 ZIP codes hold some of the oldest housing stock in Alachua County: wood-frame homes from the 1940s and 1950s, many converted to student rentals decades ago and never properly maintained since.

 That student rental cycle is the core of the problem.
 A landlord buys a 3/2 in Duckpond or Pleasant Street, rents it to UF students for 8-10 years, defers maintenance on the roof, the plumbing, and the HVAC because the cash flow barely covers the mortgage.
-When they finally try to sell, the repair bill runs $40,000-$60,000.
-Traditional buyers can't get insurance on a house with a 25-year-old roof, and no lender will finance a property with active code violations.
-These houses sit on the MLS for 90+ days, get price-reduced twice, and eventually expire.
+When they finally try to sell, the repair bill can be large.
+Older roofs, insurance questions, and active code violations can create inspection, appraisal, and financing friction.
+These houses may sit on the MLS, get price-reduced, and eventually expire.
 That's when we get the call.

 Related reading: Florida Real Estate Market Forecast 2026 · Selling a House on Military PCS in Florida